The Centenal Cycle

 Quis custodiet ipsos custodes?
 Who will guard the guards themselves?
 Or as Alan Moore would put it, who watches the Watchmen?
 Information is not a party themselves, but they wield as much power, just as a lot of media controls, or at least influences, political narratives today.
 Can anyone, or any group, be trusted with that much responsibility?
 Can micro-democracy survive if Information can be manipulated or sabotaged?
 One proposed solution is to reduce the size of autonomous groups, down to a decimal (10,000), or even smaller, although I don't see how that would make things any easier.
 Perhaps that is where the story will lead in Null States.
 I'm anxious to find out.
 Recommended.

 ADDENDUM: One thing I didn't mention before, even though I did think about it during the first read, is how refreshing it was to get a worldwide perspective on this political process.
 There are only a couple of scenes in the US, and then just briefly in New York.
 None of the major characters are American, and most of the action is in places like Japan, India, Peru, Qatar, Beirut, Paris, etc. One of Information's technologies is instantaneous translation for conversations as well as advertising and other signage.
 Thus you get a great mixing of cultures with an ease of communication between them.
-As in today's European Union, travel between countries and centenals is open and encouraged.
+As in today's European Union, travel between countries and centenals is open and encouraged, with Information providing prompts about different laws in different centenals.
 The only thing I can think to criticize is the time frame.
 Nationalism is still too strong to allow this transformative change in such a short period of time.
 I'm frightened and angered by many current political agendas that tout nationalism over cooperation between countries.
 Nationalism is the greatest threat to world peace, so I wish this change could come even sooner.
 Hurry up, I'm getting old.

 Infomocracy is not only recommended, it is HIGHLY recommended.
 Not just for the political thought, but also the interesting characters, well-paced action, and intriguing technological innovations.
-I've only read twelve 2016 novels so far, in the middle of the thirteenth.
-Not saying I won't come across another one better, but a second reading confirmed for now that this is at the top of my list for a Hugo nomination next year.
-Null States will be released in September, 2017.
+I have now read it three times in less than a year and a half, and it is still my favorite novel from 2016, and I recently upgraded my Goodreads rating to 5 stars.
+I nominated it for a Hugo, but it didn't make the final ballot.
 Something I didn't notice originally, or else it was thought of later, either the author or the publisher now refer to these books as the Centenal Cycle.
-In other instances of multi-book series I have titled the page based on the series title, but I'm not going to change this one.
-I will eventually add my thoughts on Null States (already pre-ordered) on this page.
+In other instances of multi-book series I have titled the page based on the series title, but I decided to keep the URL the same here, and will create a sub-header for the sequel books.

 Would you like to contribute an article on your favorite SF, Fantasy or Horror book?